javanile/moldable/README.md

 SchemaDB is an abstraction layer to manage MySQL database with improved function to alter-state and manipulate database schema

+# Ebook

+A free ebook for italians: https://leanpub.com/schemadb-capitolo-zero/

 # How to: Connect to database

 ```php